vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0101
 Neither earth nor heaven can truly repay
 Spontaneous aid.
-PS
+(P.S.
+Sundaram)

 0102
 A timely help, though small,
 Is of greater value than all the earth.
-DZ
+(S.M.
+Diaz)

 0103
 The help given without weighing the return,
 When weighed, outweighs the sea.
-SB, NV
+( Shuddhananda Bharatiar), (N.V.K.
+Ashraf)

 0104
 To the discerning even millet of aid
 Is as big as a palm tree. *
-PS
+(P.S.
+Sundaram)

 0105
 Not according to the aid but its receiver
 Is its recompense determined.
-PS
+(P.S.
+Sundaram)
 Yes
 0106
 Forget not the friendship of the pure,
-Nor forsake friends who supported in trouble. *
+Nor forsake friends who supported in trouble. * (V.V.S.
+Aiyar)
-VS

 0107
 The good remember through all seven births
 The friends who wiped their tears.
-PS
+(P.S.
+Sundaram)

 0108
 To forget a good turn is not good, and good it is
 To forget at once what isn't good.
-PS
+(P.S.
+Sundaram)

 0109
 Even a deadly hurt is soon effaced,
 If one recollects a past good turn.
-DZ
+(S.M.
+Diaz)

 0110
 One may slain every goodness and yet escape,
 But no escape for one who slain gratitude.
-SS
+(Satguru  Subramuniyaswami)
 Yes

 Notes:
 104. Compare with couplets 433 & 1282 for the use of same similes “Millet” and “Palm tree”.
 “To those ashamed of wrong doings, even millet of fault is as big as a palm-tree” and “Where love is as large as a palm tree, even millet of sulk is misplaced”.
 105. Compare with 87.
 "The gains of hospitality cannot be reckoned.
-Their worth depends on the guest" - PS
+Their worth depends on the guest" - (P.S.
+Sundaram)
-110. Crisp alternate translation, but not close to original: "All other sins may be redeemed, except ingratitude" - PS
+110. Crisp alternate translation, but not close to original: "All other sins may be redeemed, except ingratitude" - (P.S.
+Sundaram)

 012
 Impartiality